r-token/ryantoken.com-v4-ignite/Content/blog/nuxt-3-vs-sveltekit.md

 Svelte rejects the entire idea of the virtual DOM and extra state management libraries.

-> Unlike traditional UI frameworks, Svelte is a compiler that knows at build time how things could change in your app, rather than waiting to do the work at run time.
+&gt; Unlike traditional UI frameworks, Svelte is a compiler that knows at build time how things could change in your app, rather than waiting to do the work at run time.

 *– [svelte.dev](https://svelte.dev/blog/virtual-dom-is-pure-overhead)*